Table of Contents:

 15.1 Having display campaigns based on the NPS response / FB Custom Audience campaign for customers who had to call more than twice for their order – seem like great ideas – won’t be possible to execute without the right data infrastructure.

-It’s great if you understand the value of email marketing enough to employ an ’email marketing manager’, but if you’ve assigned his job to construct a few lovely looking emails every day, you need to fundamentally re-think.
+It’s great if you understand the value of email marketing enough to employ an ’email marketing manager’ or leverage CRM with email automation but if you’ve assigned his job to construct a few lovely looking emails every day, you need to fundamentally re-think.

 As a small / early stage company – you might imagine automation to be not-so-relevant.
 On the contrary, it makes sense to automate early – so you’re not dependent on a staff member to diligently send out mails daily, and your consumers do see value in your content.